peppelinux/openid-federation-subordinate-events/openid-federation-subordinate-events-1_0.md

 - **iss**: (REQUIRED) String.
 Entity Identifier of the issuer of the response.
 - **sub**: (REQUIRED) String.
 Entity Identifier of the subject of the response.
 - **iat**: (REQUIRED) Number.
 Time when this response was issued, expressed as Seconds Since the Epoch.
-- **exp**: (REQUIRED) Number.
+- **exp**: (OPTIONAL) Number.
 Time when this resolution is no longer valid, expressed as Seconds Since the Epoch.
-- **federation_events**: (REQUIRED) Array of JSON objects, each representing an event of particular interest from the federation's perspective.
+- **federation_registration_events**: (REQUIRED) Array of JSON objects, each representing an event of particular interest from the federation's perspective.

 #### Event Object Parameters